 The Bear Who Grew Up Famous

-In March 2007, Knut was introduced to the public.
-The crowds that came to Berlin Zoo that spring broke records.
-People stood in lines that stretched across the grounds, waiting for a look at the white cub who had lived when he should not have.
+In March 2007, Knut was introduced to the public, and something happened that nobody had planned for.
+The crowds that came to Berlin Zoo that spring broke the gate records.
+People stood in lines that stretched across the grounds, cameras up, waiting for a look at the white cub who had lived when he was not supposed to.
+Visitor numbers surged and the zoo's revenue climbed with them; a rescued cub had become the most valuable animal on the grounds.

 4